A Deep Dive on Auras

 An aura can manifest in any number of ways — as a metallic taste, an odd feeling, or a visual disturbance.
 My auras always looked like flashing lights, and that's what I called them.
 Growing up, I got "flashing lights" most from playing catch, playing tennis in the heat of summer, or when insects hovered in front of my eyes (It happens more than you realize.).

 As regularly as I got them, auras never deterred me from playing.
 I took them only as a sign that I needed to rest, always failing to understand, in my blessed little life, the danger they posed.
 I'd cool off in the shade of a towering oak and watch the ants conquer blades of grass for a while.
-Fifteen or 20 minutes later, I'd be back in the game.
+Fifteen minutes later, I'd be back in the game.

 Just because you get an aura doesn't mean you'll have a tonic-clonic seizure.
 You have to wait and see.
 The uncertainty gives the aura its power.
 It wasn't until age 13, when I had a seizure playing kickball, that I understood what a seizure felt like and the role an aura plays in its progression.

 Until then, the only tonic-clonic seizures I'd had occurred when I was too young to remember them.
 Despite the fact that my seizures were so well-controlled, I learned early in life to fear them.
 And I did fear them, without understanding why.
 In this way, epilepsy became the great ghost of my childhood.
 I absorbed its impacts as subtly as a whisper and carried on with life as freely as I dared.
 It was an incredible gift, that oblivion — the miracle of medicine.